 The city’s complaint, filed Oct.
 24, 2019, concerns more than a dozen documents that it alleges were illegally downloaded from the city’s account on the file hosting and sharing service Dropbox.
 The depositions were filed one day after a district judge granted the city a preliminary injunction, barring the blog from publishing, sharing or deleting any of the contested files.
 The prior restraint was stayed, or paused, fewer than two weeks later.

-Joshua Ferguson and David Curlee, two of the blog’s journalists, each received a deposition subpoena.
+Joshua Ferguson and David Curlee, two of the blog’s journalists, each received a deposition subpoena ordering them to appear for questioning on March 23 and 24, respectively.
 A third deposition ordered that the “person most knowledgeable for defendant Friends for Fullerton’s Future” appear for questioning on March 26.
 The order said topics of discussion would include the structure of the blog, who its contributors are and the sources of all city documents posted to the blog.

 Ferguson told the U.S. Press Freedom Tracker that no such individual exists.

 “Nobody runs this blog, it’s a blog,” he said.
 “We do do journalistic work insofar as we report on stories — we do break stories, we do have people that we talk to — but we don’t have an official structure: I don’t have an editor.”

 The blog’s attorney, Kelly Aviles, told the Tracker that a deposition order such as this is standard legal procedure when seeking information from an entity.
 She also said that all three orders were invalid because they were improperly filed after the city had received notice of her clients’ appeal, which stays, or pauses, all pending matters.

 Kimberly Hall Barlow, attorney for the City of Fullerton, told the Tracker the orders were filed properly and that they will continue to pursue the depositions as part of the discovery process.